 Occasionally students may wish to pursue a second baccalaureate degree.
-In such cases, students must meet all major and degree identity requirements for the second degree, earn at least 30 semester hours of credit in residence beyond the first degree requirements, and satisfy all grade point average requirements.
+In such cases, students must meet all major requirements for the second degree, earn at least 30 semester hours of credit in residence beyond the first degree requirements, and satisfy all grade point average requirements.